mattwparas/steel/docs/src/introduction.md

 and tweak the evaluation process to fit any domain or task, even those unforeseen or irrelevant to the original application.

-In "The Book of Steel," our aim is twofold: to demystify language basics for developers unfamiliar with Scheme intricacies and to teach about Steel in particular.
+In "The Steel Book," our aim is twofold: to demystify language basics for developers unfamiliar with Scheme intricacies and to teach about Steel in particular.
 That said, no prior Scheme experience is needed; we've got you covered.